René Angélil: Personal life

 In 1966, Angélil married his first wife, Denyse Duquette.
-Their son Patrick was born in 1968, and they divorced in 1972.
-He married singer Anne Renée in 1974; they had two children, then divorced in 1986.
-Their daughter, Anne-Marie, married singer Marc Dupré in 2000.
+Their son was born in 1968, and the couple divorced in 1972.
+He married singer Anne Renée in 1974; they had two children before divorcing in 1986.
+Their daughter married singer Marc Dupré in 2000.

-Angélil was sent a tape of then 12-year-old singer Céline Dion and invited her to audition in Quebec.
-He began managing her career, taking the teen and her mother on tour in Canada, Japan and Europe.
-He mortgaged his house to finance her first album in 1981.
+Angélil was sent a tape of then 12‑year‑old singer Céline Dion and invited her to audition in Quebec.
+He began managing her career soon after, taking Dion and her mother on tour in Canada, Japan, and Europe.
+He mortgaged his home to finance her first album in 1981.

 Angélil and Dion began a personal relationship in 1988 when she was twenty years old.
-Their first date took place the night Celine won the Eurovision Song Contest on 30 April 1988.
-Her mother was vehemently opposed to the union due to their 26-year age gap and his previous failed marriages.
-However, she eventually relented, as most of the family was supportive.
+Their first date took place the night Dion won the Eurovision Song Contest on 30 April 1988.
+Her mother initially opposed the relationship due to their 26‑year age difference and Angélil's previous marriages, but eventually accepted it as most of the family was supportive.
 The couple married on 17 December 1994.
-The lavish wedding ceremony at Montreal's Notre-Dame Basilica was broadcast live on Canadian television.
+Their lavish ceremony at Montreal's Notre‑Dame Basilica was broadcast live on Canadian television.

-After Angélil was diagnosed with throat cancer in 1999, and before beginning radiation treatment, the couple turned to in-vitro fertilisation.
-Their efforts were extensively publicised.
-Their son René-Charles Angélil was born on 25 January 2001.
+After Angélil was diagnosed with throat cancer in 1999, and before beginning radiation treatment, the couple turned to in vitro fertilisation.
+Their efforts received extensive media attention.
+Their son, René‑Charles Angélil, was born on 25 January 2001.
 Dion suffered a miscarriage in 2009, then gave birth to twin boys on 23 October 2010.
-The boys were named Eddy after Eddy Marnay, who produced Dion's first five albums, and Nelson Angélil after former South African president Nelson Mandela.
+The twins were named Eddy, after Eddy Marnay, who produced Dion's first five albums, and Nelson, after former South African president Nelson Mandela.

-Angélil and Dion were huge fans of the Montreal Canadiens NHL hockey team, and were good friends of former Quebec Nordiques / Colorado Avalanche president and general manager Pierre Lacroix.
+Angélil and Dion were devoted fans of the Montreal Canadiens NHL team and close friends of former Quebec Nordiques / Colorado Avalanche president and general manager Pierre Lacroix.

-Montreal Jubilation Choir founder Trevor Payne has said that "backstage, out of the eye of the general public, they were the kindest, most down-to-earth superstars that I've ever known in my entire career."
+Montreal Jubilation Choir founder Trevor Payne said that "backstage, out of the eye of the general public, they were the kindest, most down‑to‑earth superstars that I've ever known in my entire career."

 Defamation suit

-In 2001, Angélil and Dion filed a $5 million defamation lawsuit against the Quebec tabloid Allô Vedettes, which claimed that the couple paid $5,001 to rent the swimming pool of Caesars Palace in Las Vegas so that Dion could sunbathe topless and Angélil could go skinny dipping.
-The couple strenuously denied the claim.
+In 2001, Angélil and Dion filed a $5 million defamation lawsuit against the Quebec tabloid Allô Vedettes, which alleged that the couple paid $5,001 to rent the swimming pool at Caesars Palace in Las Vegas so that Dion could sunbathe topless and Angélil could swim nude.
+The couple denied the claim.